MarioLisbona/CA-T1A1-workbook/README.md

 >“phones and other devices are community property, by default, for married couples almost everywhere.
 “Looking at what’s on it is generally legal and considered ethical,” explains Burgess.
 “In other words, what’s been stored there is fair game.”
 (Mary Fetzer 2016) [^69]

 In the following case study, the client of a full service private investigation firm, was involved in divorce proceedings as a high net worth individual.
 She had suspicions that her ex partner had married her solely for her money and had installed spyware on her computers to gain information about her financial situation.
-She also believed that she was being stalked as he would often appear at the same events of stores without her having given out information about her future plans.
-The client reported symptoms, including running extremely slow and battery life discharging unusually quick, that would indicate her iPone 4s has spyware installed.
+She also believed that she was being stalked as he would often appear at the same events or stores without her having given out information about her future plans.
+The client reported symptoms on her phone, including running extremely slow and battery life discharging unusually quick, that would indicate her iPone 4s had spyware installed.
 McCann investigators found a keylogger and spyware installed on her devices.
 (McCann Investigators 2017) [^70]

 An IT professional may encounter a situation like this as either an employee of the investigation firm performing the technological forensics on the clients property or he/she could be the person that developed the spyware.
 Both positions have their unique ethical perspective on this scenario.
 The person doing the forensics can see that even though this is non-violent cyber stalking it's still causing the client hardship and stress.
-And that there is the real potential for the stalking to escalate to violence or something even more severe in the future.
+And that there is the real potential for the stalking to escalate to violence in the future.
 But they also work for an employer that engages in private investigations themselves, which are effectively sponsored stalking.
-Knowing that at the very least they are working in a legally grey area, and in some cases may be working in a state where there is no law against the use of these devices makes it hard to decide which way direction to take, the direction the moral compass is pointing to or take guidance from the lawful compass.
+Knowing that at the very least they are working in a legally grey area, and in some cases may be working in a state where there is no law against the use of these devices makes it hard to decide which way direction to take, the direction the moral compass is pointing to or refer to the law for guidance.

 The IT professional who develops this kind of spyware has a hard decision to make as well.
 Do they take the moral high ground or keep operating under the current laws even though they are quite ambiguous.
 Perhaps they could collaborate with lawmakers to give them a much more informed perspective of what the technology does and how its being used and also abused.
-This consultation and communication between the private and public sectors could be the start of a relationship where newer, more specific laws could be created to target the nefarious use of this technology.
-Although this might be seen as resulting in a downtrend of people purchasing and using the spyware technology, with the relationship that would have formed with the private sector it may result in the technology actually being used in a larger variety of situations including fighting organised crime or using the technologies to create more efficiencies waste disposal or improvements in public transport networks.
+This consultation and communication between the private and public sectors could be the start of a relationship where newer, more specific laws could be created to target the unethical use of this technology.
+Although this might be seen as resulting in a downtrend of people purchasing and using the spyware technology, with the relationship that would have formed with the private sector it may result in the technology actually being used in a larger variety of situations including fighting organised crime or using the technologies to create more efficiencies and improvements in public transport networks or other public services.

 ## **Q8 - Control Flow in Python**